 Threaded inserts for skis - For use with any of our Flat-head, Small-head or Low-head screws.
+The inserts require a drill bit depth of 9mm or 9.5mm minimum.
 Binding Freedom inserts are not compatible with standard alpine mounting screws.

 Sold individually for any custom mounts.